-With respect to compulsory modules, the study programme offers several modules with limited attempt to customize and contextualize learning to the students interested in hospitality and tourism; this is especially the case with economics and accounting but also statistics.
+• The study programme offers several modules with limited attempt to customize and contextualize learning to the students interested in hospitality and tourism; this is especially the case with economics and accounting but also statistics.
 The generic business modules do not include literature relevant to hospitality and tourism.
-Most textbooks suggested for the modules are appropriate and current; nonetheless, tourism and hospitality academic journal articles are not included in the module outlines.
-The EEC, therefore, recommends that:
+Most textbooks suggested for the modules are appropriate but rather outdated; moreover, tourism and hospitality academic journal articles are not included in the module outlines.
+The EEC, therefore, recommends that contextualization in hospitality and tourism should be applied throughout the curriculum - reference lists should also be updated accordingly.